Family Business Retreat Facilitation

 - As outsiders, our background in marketing, organizational development, accounting, technology and as entrepreneurs, coupled with our experience in developing the strategy of numerous other organizations, gives us the ability to provide a unique perspective regarding the topics being discussed;

-- As nationally recognized keynote speakers, Bill and Dom have an awareness of market trends, management issues, and innovation due to the constant input they receive from conference participants throughout the US and Canada, which they share with Michaelle; and
+- As nationally recognized keynote speakers, Bill, Dom and Tommye have an awareness of market trends, management issues, and innovation due to the constant input they receive from conference participants throughout the US and Canada, which they share with Michaelle; and

-- Dom and Bill are comfortable managing confrontation, as well as exposing and controlling discussions regarding critical intimidating subject matter.
+- Dom, Bill and Tommye are comfortable managing confrontation, as well as exposing and controlling discussions regarding critical intimidating subject matter.

 Finally, when an internal person is utilized as the retreat facilitator, he/she is usually one of the key executives.
 This leads to numerous natural predictable conflicts for the family business.
 The most obvious is that the facilitator has a role to play (to facilitate and obtain input from everyone), and the participants have another (to shape the direction of the company).
 When the facilitator has knowledge, insight, and creativity that can be applied to identifying, solving, and discussing topics, it is minimized because of the role the facilitator has to play.
 The other extreme occurs when the facilitator is also actively participating.
 This can spell disaster because when a facilitator participates, he/she can easily: